 Manon Pagé was initially studying English-speaking literature in France, she moved to the United States in 2016 to study and teach in a French department.
 In 2018 she earned her M.A. in French literature at Michigan State University with her thesis titled “L’hybridité générique à l’oeuvre dans Limonov d’Emmanuel Carrère”.
 At Johns Hopkins she reconciles her interests in both French and American cultures by studying how the hippie movement and the American counterculture of the 60’s and 70’s was represented, translated, and adapted in France at the time.
 More specifically, she concentrates on the notion of “passeur culturel”, or “cultural trader”.
 Her interests in youth culture and expression also make her focus on today’s media and the notion of “care” in digital environments.

 Camille Roche is a PhD student in the French Program of the Department of Modern Languages and Literatures.
 Her research interest centers on the writings of the self (journals, diaries, letters, autofiction, and other autobiographical forms) in the 20th century, specifically works produced by French authors writing in the American context.
 She also cultivates a strong interest in Documentary Photography (which she practices).
 Prior to joining JHU, she earned her MA in French Literature from Paris-IV Sorbonne (now Paris Sorbonne Lettres) and worked for several years in finance and publishing.

 Julien Tribotté graduated in Philosophy, History of Art and Cinema at the Ecole Normale Supérieure (Paris) and at the Sorbonne, where he dedicated his research to issues related to eroticism and willpower.
 He is a winner of several literary contests.
 He published poems and translations in national French papers.
-He is the author of a novel, Chronique d’un amour, and is currently finishing a translation of Langston Hughes’ first collection of poems.
+Author of a novel (Chronique d’un amour), he is currently finishing a translation of Langston Hughes’ first collection of poems.